DanBriSyk/UofG-MicroCT/README.md

 ## License

-This repository is licensed under the [Specify your license here, e.g., MIT License].
+This repository is licensed under the GNU GPL-3.0 license.

 ## Contact